How safe are you around electricity?

 9. Install GFCIs

-10. Installations of Residual Current Device (safety switches)
+10. Installations of Residual Current Devices (safety switches)

-RCD’s or RCBOs ( Residual Current Breaker with Over-Current) are safety devices installed in your electrical board that trip you circuit if they detect current leakage or a ground fault.
-These are useful for protecting your home from electrical issues and more importantly your family from electric shock.
-As of 2018 all circuits whether it is power, light or appliances such as ovens are to be protected by an adequate safety switch.
+RCDs or RCBOs ( Residual Current Breakers with Over-Current) are safety devices installed in your electrical board that trip your circuit if they detect current leakage or a ground fault.
+These are useful for protecting your home from electrical issues and, more importantly, your family from electric shock.
+As of 2018, all circuits, whether it is power, light or appliances such as ovens, are to be protected by an adequate safety switch.

 11. Always Hire a Professional